Pearson-Higher-Ed/design/c/alerts/v1.0.0-beta.5/index.md

         - Message is [Basic Body Copy](/design/c/typography/v2.0.0-beta.3/#rd-basic-body)

       Animation
-      : - Drop in uses a Runge-Kutta spring with a tension of 400 and friction of 30
+      : - Drop in uses an ease-in-out easing curve with a duration of 300ms
-        - Slide out uses a RK spring with a tension of 400 and friction of 34
+        - Slide out uses an ease-in easing curve with a duration of 200ms

       Position
       : - Alert should be aligned with the left side of the grid's container